The Glebe Society’s aims include:

 The renovation of the Glebe Estate paralleled the revival of interest in the four fifths of Glebe which was privately owned.
 It is now common for Glebe houses to have their most prominent features restored, including external iron lace and paint, and interior ceiling roses and cornices.
 Modernization is typically limited to bathrooms and kitchens, with perhaps the rear opened out to create sunrooms and decks.

 The revival of interest in Victorian urban housing has had a variety of consequences.
 It has raised the cost of such housing beyond the wildest imaginings of its former inhabitants, for whom it was a cheap refuge.
-With the outstanding exceptions of large parts of its commercial zones, the Glebe Estate and several hundred other Department of Housing properties, Glebe is now mainly owner-occupied (over 60% at the last census).
-Thus the number of students, for example, has declined drastically.
+Despite this, Glebe remains a predominantly rental suburb, with over 60% of private dwellings being rented according to the 2011 census.
+Even so, the number of students, for example, has declined drastically.
 Generally, social divisions have been sharpened.
 Almost the whole of Glebe has been restored.
 Its public areas, notably its library and waterfront parkland, have been extended and transformed.

 Unfortunately, rising prices and the higher densities achievable in Victorian areas have also made Glebe a target for developers, car ownership has increased, and house occupancy rates have declined.
-New routes and more frequent buses have improved public transport, but the most dramatic change is the Glebe Society-initiated conversion of the spectacularly-engineered goods line to Light Rail.
-At the time of writing the extensions of the Light Rail westward to Dulwich Hill, further along the goods line, and eastward via Hickson Road and Barangaroo to the Quay, are being planned.
+New routes and more frequent buses have improved public transport, but the most dramatic change is the Glebe Society-initiated conversion of the spectacularly-engineered goods line which served Darling Harbour to light rail.
+The extensions of the light rail westward to Dulwich Hill, further along the goods line, and eastward along George Street to Circular Quay, were approved by the State Government in 2012-13.

 Most problematic development in recent years has been of two kinds, both the result of increasing property values.
 Firstly, those buying houses in Glebe are much richer, and are not necessarily attached to its heritage.
 Hence, attempts to extend and modify existing houses are more common (the Balmain syndrome).
 Secondly, developers pore over aerial photographs trying to identify and large backyards or non-heritage buildings so they can pop up a few townhouses (the Leichhardt syndrome).